danmbrown/city-of-whispers/Moves.md

 When the faction dedicates effort to completing a project (and has at least one required resource) roll +aspects.

 - **11+** The faction completes the project and adds the project to its list of aspects.
-- **8 - 10** The faction completes the project in part, but must acquire another of the specified resources before it can roll again.
+- **8 - 10** The faction completes the project in part, but must acquire another resource.
+One previously named or one now named by the Magistrate.
+It will be complete upon acquiring the resource.
-- **7-** The faction completes the project in part, but must acquire two more of the specified resources before it can roll again.
+- **7-** The faction completes the project in part, but must acquire another resource and roll Complete Project again.

 *Update the map to show the new project.*